 Reviewers are not employees or contractors of KDE, and as such, cannot be paid through the payroll system.
 Reviewers who are KTRS retired members are responsible for seeking an exemption from the KTRS for return to work and reporting earnings appropriately to the KTRS.

-If interested in reviewing Homeless Program applications, please email the attached application with current resume to the at P@education.ky.gov by 4:00 pm EST, Friday February 2nd 2018.
+If interested in reviewing Homeless Program applications, please email the attached application with current resume to the KDE RFP Inbox at KDERFP@education.ky.gov by 4:00 pm EST, Friday February 2nd 2018.

 KDE will notify reviewers of their selection on or around February 12th, 2018.